 Shift Up

-To shift up, you have to let off the throttle and pull in the clutch lever all the way.
-With your left foot, pull up on the shift lever into the next higher gear then let the clutch out and give it throttle.
-Keep in mind when switching from 1st to 2nd you need to do a full click up to shift, a half click will put you in neutral.
+When shifting up, release the throttle and fully pull in the clutch lever.
+Then, use your left foot to pull up on the shift lever, moving into the next higher gear.
+Once you’ve done that, let the clutch out gradually while giving it a throttle.
+Remember, when shifting from 1st to 2nd, a full click up is needed for the shift; a half click will land you in neutral.

 Stopping An ATV With A Clutch

-The front brake is applied by using the front brake lever on the right side of the handle bars.
+The front brake is applied by using the front brake lever on the right side of the handlebars.
 The front brake is typically about 3/4 of your stopping power.
 Some people never even touch their rear brakes at all, which is fine.
-To use your rear brakes apply the foot brake by your right foot.
+To use your rear brakes apply the foot brake on your right foot.
 The rear brake becomes more useful when you start to learn more advanced braking and cornering, or if you just like to skid to a stop.

 That’s It!